 Every day, we consume energy in different forms.
 Did you ever think about where we obtain this energy?
 Energy is obtained by burning fuels such as wood, LPG, kerosene, coal, etc. There are different types and forms of energy.
 A source of energy is one which provides an adequate amount of energy in a convenient form over a long period of time.
 Any source of energy can be divided into two categories, and they are

 - Non-renewable source of energy

-Non-renewable sources of energy include fossil fuels such as coal, petroleum, and natural gas.
+Non-renewable sources of energy include fossil fuels, such as coal, petroleum, and natural gas.
 It is defined as a source of energy which cannot be replaced when exhausted.
 While a renewable source of energy is defined as a source of energy which is present in nature and is inexhaustible.
-Wind energy and Solar Energy are the two examples of renewable sources of energy.
+Wind energy and solar energy are two examples of renewable sources of energy.

 Following is the table explaining the number of questions that are present in Chapter 3:

 |Very short answer type questions||66|